Geowissenschaftliches Museum der Universität Göttingen

 Nearby Attractions

-3. Gänseliesel Fountain: An iconic symbol of Göttingen, this fountain is a popular meeting point and photo opportunity.
+3. Gänseliesel Fountain: An iconic symbol of Göttingen, this fountain showcases a bronze statue of a girl herding geese and is a popular meeting point for locals and tourists.

-5. Bismarck Tower: A lookout tower located on a nearby hill, offering panoramic views of the surrounding landscape and a chance for a scenic hike.
+5. Bismarck Tower: Located on a nearby hill, this lookout tower provides panoramic views of the surrounding countryside and is a great spot for a hike.

 Insider Tips